yankeexe/slack-status-cli/README.md

 > minutes, hours or days.
 DEFAULTS to minutes

-**NOTE: use single or double quotes around the value if contains space.**
+**NOTE: use single or double quotes around the time duration values.**

 OPTIONS for the duration: